enclavewow/enclavewow.github.io/_posts/2024-04-19-cata-guild-changes.md

 mermaid: true
 ---

+> These are proposed changes only.
+{: .prompt-warning }

 With a new expansion comes an opportunity to restructure our guild to better suit the community.

 ### Guild Rank Changes